-Parameters: Target coordinates, focal plane position to be at target position
+Parameters: Target coordinates,

-[e.g. centre of camera (default), or specified offset from centre of camera, or centre of a specified detector], camera position angle (E of N on sky, defaults to give +X to +RA), first filter, autoguiding required flag, if set (default) coordinates for 1 guide star from P2PP, LOWFS required flag, if set (default) 1 pair
+focal plane position to be at target position [e.g. centre of camera (default), or specified offset from centre of camera, or centre of a specified detector], camera position angle (E of N on sky, defaults to give +X to autoguiding required flag, if set (default) coordinates for 1 guide star from the SDT, by the SDT.